V&A Dundee

 In 2010, Kengo Kuma and Associates won the competition for the first museum in Scotland devoted to design, prevailing over competitors such as REX, Sutherland Hussey Architects, Steven Holl Architects, Snøhetta and Delugan Meissl Associated Architects.
 The V&A Dundee is part of a larger redevelopment project of a 240-hectare area on the city’s waterfront.

-Located on the River Tay waterfront and encompassing an overall floor area of 8,500 square meters (91,400 square feet), the new museum accommodates 1,650 square meters of exhibition space, education rooms, laboratories, a shop, a cafe, and a restaurant.
+Located on the River Tay waterfront and with an overall floor area of 8,500 square meters (91,400 square feet), the new museum accommodates 1,650 square meters of exhibition space, education rooms, laboratories, a shop, a cafe, and a restaurant.

 Kengo Kuma at the museum in January 2018; photo Alan Richardson